 "How do you support yourself, Angel?"

 "I have a job, Mac.
 I work for a small software firm from my apartment.
-They have been incredibly good to me and consider me to be their best employee.
+They have been incredibly good to me and consider me their best employee.

 I did steal cash from the mob twice.
-Two years ago, I intercepted a mob vehicle carrying $5 million in cashI intercepted a mob vehicle two years ago carrying $5 million in cash.
+I intercepted a mob vehicle two years ago carrying $5 million in cash.
 I used the cash for one year to invest in the tech stock market.
 I tripled my investment in six months.
 The IRS got their five million back plus the tax on my capital gains.
-Four months ago, I waylaid another mob vehicle with $20 million in cash.
+I waylaid another mob vehicle with $20 million in cash four months ago.
 I sent the entire amount to the IRS.
 You can check on that."

 "Did you rough up anybody to steal that mob cash?"
 Mac inquired.

-"No. In the five million interdiction, I simply unloaded the mob’s van of the cash while they were inside a dive bar getting sloshed.
+"No. In the five million interdiction, I unloaded the mob’s van of the cash while the driver was inside a dive bar getting sloshed.
 In the $20 million theft, I spiked their Tesla's bottled water with Rohypnol.

 I will not kill anybody, Mac.
 However, if I see one of them attempting to kill a policeman or assaulting a civilian, I don't have a problem kicking the shit out of them."

 "I'll be honest with you.
-One State DA wants to arrest you, as well as one Precinct Commander.
+One State DA and one Precinct Commander want to arrest you.
 The rest of us, though, are all on Team Angel."

 “I’m a criminal, Mac.
 I have chosen this life for myself.”

 “You’re not a criminal to me.
 I have money, Angel.
 My family can save you from all this.
-We can buy you a new identity, purchase an oceanfront house in New Zealand for you, set up an annuity to give you a guaranteed income.
-It will allow you to live your life comfortably, safe from mob retribution.
+We can buy you a new identity, purchase an oceanfront house in New Zealand, and set up an annuity to give you a guaranteed income.
+It will allow you to live comfortably and safely from mob retribution.
 Anneliese knows how to set all this up.”

 “And that would make you, your family, and Anneliese criminals like me.”